Skip to content

 If you have had FUT surgery and are left with a scar at the back, you can undergo FUE surgery to repair your scar and conceal it better

 Every patient is different, and it can be hard to choose the best technique for you.
 That’s why the team at The Treatment Rooms London is here to help.
-Our surgeons offer a wealth of experience in performing FUE hair transplant surgery and advising on the FUT technique.
+Our surgeons offer a wealth of experience in performing FUE and FUT hair transplant surgery.
+They are able to offer counselling for both surgeries and which would be the better option for a patient’s specific requirements.

 Take peace of mind from the expert level of care provided by The Treatment Rooms London’s experienced hair transplant surgeons.
 At our hair transplant clinic, situated in the heart of London, you’ll benefit from the most advanced treatments available; performed using state-of-the-art technology.
 Feel at ease in a welcoming environment with staff dedicated to providing a personalised care experience and going the extra mile.
 Are you ready for your FUE or FUT hair transplant consultation?
 Call the experts at The Treatment Rooms London on 020 8706 0076 or use our contact form.